-For more information regarding travelling in Northern India during January, visit our blog post: Best Places to Visit India in January.
-If you are interested in travelling through Rajasthan and North India in January, check out Henning’s two-week-trip to Rajasthan with homestay experiences or Chiara’s a little bit more flashy Rajasthan Trip.
-We also have a couple of suggestions in this blog articles about Delhi – Agra – Rajasthan route options.
+If you are interested in travelling through Rajasthan and North India in January, check out Henning’s two-week-trip to Rajasthan with homestay experiences, or Chiara’s Rajasthan trip for a dash of luxury.
+In case you’re looking for route options combining cities, look at our Delhi – Agra – Rajasthan route options.

 weather in the mountains in january

 Further north, the Himalayas will be blanketed with snow at this time of year.
 For travellers looking to go trekking and for other outdoor activities, this area might not be the top choice for you.
 Further, roads and hiking trails can be blocked or closed due to ice and snow.
 This can make travelling difficult, expensive and often tiring.
 Therefore, the Himalayas are best enjoyed when visited during spring, summer or autumn where you can go hiking, experience exciting outdoor activities and properly appreciate the views.

 January is a great month to ski, and Gulmarg in Kashmir (yes it is possible to ski in India) is an excellent destination to do so.
 If Kashmir is not on your itinerary, you can opt for the other smaller resorts in Manali and Auli in Himachal Pradesh.
 The resorts and slopes will not be as fancy or lavish as the ones abroad but the skiing experience is worth it.

 weather in South India in january

 This time of year is the main tourist season in Southern India so places such as Varkala and Kochi can become quite busy.
-We recommended booking accommodation in advance to assure availability and the best prices.
+We recommended booking accommodation in advance to assure availability and low prices.